ivanisidrowu/palumu/README.md

 ## TODOs
 - [ ] Allow sharing floating views across activities.
 - [ ] ScalablePageFrame supports taking fragments as the content of upper and lower view.
+- [ ] To implement new floating UI style like current Youtube APP (2018/05/27)
 ## Sample videos and images
 I do not own the videos and images.
 I use these videos and images from http://www.sample-videos.com/